 Disappointment is not the end of the world.

-After that I drop it.
+After that, I drop it.
 We choose some new pieces and get down to work.
-I have never had a student completely fall apart because of the results of an arts school audition.
+I have never had a student completely fall apart because of the results of an art school audition.
 For that I am thankful.
 I must say that am not crazy about this whole process.
-The arts schools in Palm Beach County are excellent, but it’s a lot of pressure for children trying to get in and staying in them once they have been accepted.
+The art schools in Palm Beach County are excellent, but there’s a lot of pressure for children trying to get in and stay in them once they have been accepted.
 Luckily, children are resilient.
 If the adults around them handle the situation in a calm and supportive manner, it has been my experience that they bounce back and do just fine.

 What I really want my piano students to know.

 I am so proud of all of my students and their families.
 I am blessed to have such a great job and work with such great students and families!